What is Universal Credit?

 If you are living in in Specified Accommodation you can still make a claim for Universal Credit for your living costs, but you will need to claim Housing Benefit to help meet your rent costs.
 You can also claim Council Tax Support to help pay your Council Tax bill.

 People living in Temporary Accommodation

-From 11 April 2018 people claiming Universal Credit who have been placed in temporary accommodation by the local authority will need to claim Housing Benefit to help with their housing costs.
+People claiming Universal Credit who have been placed in temporary accommodation by the local authority will need to claim Housing Benefit to help with their housing costs.

 How to make a claim for Universal Credit